A Comparative Study of Student Perspectives on Technical Writing Feedback Quality: Evaluating LLMs, SLMs, and Humans in Computer Science Topics: Results

 \section{Results}

-We present our quantitative results in Figures~\ref{fig:1}, \ref{fig:2}, and \ref{fig:3}, below.
-The y-axis represents student ratings, where 1 indicates the best score and 7 the worst (0 is kept for visualization purposes only, and is not an option on the scale).
-The x-axis captures the different dimensions of feedback, ranging from readability and level of detail to overall quality of the feedback.
+We present our quantitative results in \autoref{fig:combined_vertical}.
+The x-axis represents mean student ratings, where 7 indicates the best score and 1 the worst.
+The y-axis captures feedback dimensions, ranging from readability and level of detail to overall quality.

 Below, we report on the student ratings on the various dimensions of feedback quality from LLMs, SLMs, and human.